rsdn/CodeJam/PerfTests/docs/Overview.md

 ## Source annotations

 Source annotations provides a way to specify limits for the competition.
-Current implementation supports limits for relative-to-baseline timings only, *~memory limits coming soon~*.
 By default CodeJam.PerfTests will only check the limits you've set but there's auto-annotation feature that will adjust limits with actual values and update sources for you.
 Check [Source Annotations](SourceAnnotations.md) for more.